 Lung Cancer Symptoms - A 3D animation by nucleus medical media gives information about the symptoms of lung cancer.

 MedlinePlus Interactive Tutorial: Lung Cancer OR Bronchoscopy - These interactive videos are from the Patient Education Institute.
 Using animated graphics, each tutorial explains the subject in easy-to-read language.
 You can also listen to the tutorial.
-Note: These tutorials require a special Flash plug-in, version 4 or above.
+Note: These tutorials require a special Flash plug-in.
 If you do not have Flash, you will be prompted to obtain a free download of the software before you start the tutorial.

 Understanding types of lung cancer - this video from the National Comprehensive Cancer Network (NCCN) talks about different forms of lung cancer so patients can understand their condition